-Listen for the gentle sound of the sparkling pool to guide you to the French Parterre, a secluded garden room set off by ivy covered walls.
+Listen for the gentle sound of the sparkling pool to guide you to the French parterre, a secluded garden room set off by ivy-covered walls.

 A Taste for the Formal

 Echoing the classical symmetry and geometry typical of French garden design, the parterre is divided into four sections using gravel footpaths, channels of moving water, and a central pool lined with Italian glass tile.
-The English boxwood hedges are pruned into scroll patterns inspired by 16th century ironwork, recalling the decoration on many of the French pieces in the adjacent drawing room and providing a magical view from above.
+The English boxwood hedges are pruned into scroll patterns inspired by sixteenth-century ironwork, recalling the decoration on many of the French pieces in the adjacent drawing room and providing a magical view from above.

 At one end, Diana, Goddess of the Hunt, seems to dash from the woods with her hound; at the other, a pair of marble sphinxes with winged cherubs on their backs adorn the terrace.Water flows from each end along hand-carved limestone rills, joining in the center pool as it arches from the mouths of a playful seahorse and dolphin.